2023 – 2024 Satisfactory Academic Progress Policy (Revised 08/01/2023)

 Financial aid recipients must complete their program of study without having attempted more than 150 percent of the credit hours required to complete their curriculum.
 This provides up to 189 attempted semester hours for student financial aid recipients to complete a 126 semester hour undergraduate program, 67 attempted semester hours for 45 semester hour graduate program or 45 attempted semester hours for a 30 semester hour graduate program.

-Students who change majors or degree programs should do so early in their academic career so as not to jeopardize eligibility for student financial aid.
+Students who change majors or programs of study should do so early in their academic career so as not to jeopardize eligibility for student financial aid.
 Students can risk exceeding the 150% maximum allowable number of attempted semester hours before obtaining a degree.
 Students taking an excessive number of elective courses may have their financial aid revoked as these do not contribute to making satisfactory progress toward earning a degree.

 Students pursuing a subsequent Bachelor’s degree may be eligible for up to 90 additional semester hours of federal loans after earning their first degree.
 Students must have remaining undergraduate loan limit eligibility.
 The 67% annual completion standard still applies.